DeMarko/DeMarko.github.io/_posts/2025-05-31-setting-some-context.md

 ## So you're in a union, which one?

 That's a complicated question with a simple answer.
 To give you the quickest answer possible I'll say I'm a dues-paying member of [OPEIU Local 153](https://www.opeiulocal153.org/) (if the picture of us at the May Day march is still on the frontpage, that's me in the pizza shirt).
 My workplace, [Kickstarter](https://www.kickstarter.com/), is [unionized under Local 153](https://kickstarterunited.org/) for our US employees.
 You can [listen to a podcast on the origin of our union](https://kickstarterunited.org/oral-history/), it's pretty great.

-I'll dive deeper into what I mean by "my union" in one of these posts, because the answer does get a little bit complicated, and how you feel you belong in your union can also be different.

 ## How did you get involved in your union?